procore/sift/README.md

 to your controller.

-These errors are based on the type that you told filterable your param was.
+These errors are based on the type that you told chemex your param was.

 ### Filter Types
-Every filter must have a type, so that Filterable knows what to do with it.
+Every filter must have a type, so that Chemex knows what to do with it.
 The current valid filter types are:
 * int - Filter on an integer column
 * decimal - Filter on a decimal column
 * boolean - Filter on a boolean column